 Please visit our blog for news about the Center for Collaborative Research, our new non-profit based on Anchor Graphics: https://centerforcollaborativeresearch.blogspot.com/

 MARILYN PROPP My current work, Notes from the Sea, reflects the clash/coexistence between the industrial and the natural worlds.
 Industrial debris, machine parts, and marine life are entangled or morph into one another; a vision of the future where accommodation is the result.
-Begun after the Gulf Oil Spill, it is fueled by environmentally destructive practices: the destruction of coral reefs through the system of bottom trawling; plastic packaging that washes out to sea and contributes to the five gyres and to beaches awash with plastic bottles; oil spills.
+Handmade paper, relief prints, and layered oil paintings on wood are my primary media.